Get your free photography lesson plan

 Is Chromatic Aberration Normal?

-Yes, chromatic aberration is very normal and common in photography.
-There is no lens expensive enough to be immune to this problem, as we mentioned.
+Yes, chromatic aberration is normal and common in photography.
+As we mentioned, no lens is expensive enough to be immune to this problem.

 The good news?
 Well, since it is so common, you don’t have to worry so much if you happen to take a photo with chromatic aberration.